Divya-striver/weather-now/README.md

 🌦️ Weather-Now

 Weather-Now is a simple and responsive weather application built with *React + Vite*.
-It fetches real-time weather data from the *OpenWeatherMap API* and displays temperature, humidity, wind speed, and weather conditions for any city worldwide.
+It fetches real-time weather data from the *open-Meteo API* and displays city name,temperature, humidity, wind speed for any city worldwide.

 ---